Showing posts with label Cora Lynn. Show all posts

 The Australasian October 23, 1937 http://nla.gov.au/nla.news-article141810942

 There are nineteen names on the memorial for soldiers from the First World War.
-I have researched their service number (SN) so if you are interested in finding out more about these soldiers you can look up their full service record on the National Archives of Australia, https://www.naa.gov.au/.
-I have also included their connection to Cora Lynn or the surrounding area.
+If you are interested in finding out more about their military service, you can look up their full service record at the National Archives of Australia, https://www.naa.gov.au/.
+At the bottom of this post are three men with a Cora Lynn connection, but who are not honoured on the War Memorial.
+SN = Service Number.

 Cora Lynn War Memorial.